 qualifications & music education

 - Bachelor of Music (flute performance), Canberra School of Music, Australian National University, Canberra, Australia.
-1st year of studies completed in 1992.
+1st year of studies completed.

 - Teachers included Catherine Way and Virginia Taylor.